-$^{4}$ We note in passing that several studies of monetary policy rules, such as that of Ball and Tchaidze (2002), do not use an unemployment gap specification.
+&lt;sup>5We note in passing that several studies of monetary policy rules, such as that of Ball and Tchaidze (2002), do not use an unemployment gap specification.
 This is consistent with an assumption that the natural rate is constant.

-&lt;sup>5We agree with Kozicki and Tinsley (2006) that it is "more plausible that the 1970s FOMC gauged real resource slack by aggregate unemployment" than by using estimated output gaps.
+&lt;sup>6We agree with Kozicki and Tinsley (2006) that it is "more plausible that the 1970s FOMC gauged real resource slack by aggregate unemployment" than by using estimated output gaps.
 First, there is no continuous historical record of central bank estimates of an output gap; indeed, this prompted Orphanides (2003) to use the CEA's estimates, a practice criticized by Taylor (2000) and Nikolsko-Rzhevskyy and Papell (2012).
 Second, pricing equations in the 1970s were mainly specified in terms of unemployment rates.
 Third, unemployment rate information is far more timely than output information, and revisions are less frequent and smaller.
 Finally, the unemployment rate has always been understood to be an indicator of prime importance for the FOMC, and employment became part of the "dual mandate" of the Federal Reserve in 1977.
 For these reasons, we focus on the use of $u_t$ in studying historical FOMC policy.
-Note that belief in a fixed natural rate of unemployment would not necessarily preclude a differential
+In our robustness checks, we provide evidence suggesting that even in the 1979-2008 period, the FOMC used unemployment rate gap estimates in preference to output gap estimates.